If you query data and then insert or update related data within

 transaction is committed or rolled back.

-UPDATE only applies when autocommit is disabled
+Locking reads are only possible when autocommit is disabled

 (either by beginning transaction with